demisto/content/Packs/Nmap/Integrations/Nmap/README.md

 Run nmap scans with the given parameters.
 This integration was integrated and tested with version 7.70 of nmap.
-The nmap binary is shipped with the integration docker.
+The nmap binary is shipped with the integration Docker.
 You can see the options available for running an nmap scan here: https://nmap.org/book/man-briefoptions.html.
 Some scan options require **root** access for using raw packet scanning techniques.
 See [here](https://nmap.org/book/man-port-scanning-techniques.html) for detailed scanning techniques.
-If you've configured the Server to run docker images with a non-root internal user and you wish to use raw packet scanning (for example via the *-sS* option for SYN/ACK scan), make sure to exclude the *demisto/nmap* docker image as documented [here](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/5-5/cortex-xsoar-admin/docker/docker-hardening-guide/run-docker-with-non-root-internal-users.html).
+If you've configured the server to run Docker images with a non-root internal user and you want to use raw packet scanning (for example via the *-sS* option for SYN/ACK scan), make sure to exclude the *demisto/nmap* Docker image as documented [here](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/5-5/cortex-xsoar-admin/docker/docker-hardening-guide/run-docker-with-non-root-internal-users.html).

 ## Configure nmap on Demisto

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for nmap.
+2. Search for *מmap*.
 3. Click **Add instance** to create and configure a new integration instance.